Xpovio (100 MG Once Weekly)

 What do I need to tell my doctor BEFORE I take Xpovio?

-- If you have an allergy to Xpovio (100 MG Once Weekly) (selinexor) or any part of Xpovio (100 MG Once Weekly) (selinexor).
+- If you are allergic to Xpovio (100 MG Once Weekly) (selinexor); any part of Xpovio (100 MG Once Weekly) (selinexor); or any other drugs, foods, or substances.
+Tell your doctor about the allergy and what signs you had.

 - If you are not able to eat or drink like normal, including before certain procedures or surgery.